blengerich/SnareSeq/README.md

 Pre-processed by Michael Kleyman.

-Made avialable here for others to use if helpful.
+Made available here for others to use if helpful.